 Paddock Rules – Formula SAE Electric

-Updated 11.5.2025
+Updated 3.16.2026

 Everyone (participants, volunteers, sponsors, and spectators) at Formula SAE Electric would like to enjoy an accident-free event.
 Rules listed alphabetically must be followed.

-• No pets allowed onsite.
+• Pets: No pets are allowed.

 DRIVER’S EQUIPMENT: Anytime the driver is in the cockpit with the engine running, the following approved safety equipment must be worn: helmet, driver’s suit, racing gloves, goggles/face shields, racing shoes, and hair covering, if necessary (Rule VE.3 “Driver’s Equipment”).